dattesh2507/Data-Analysis-with-Python-IBM/README.md

   - Ridge regression
   - GridSearch
   - Model refinement

+ - Conclusion

+- The distribution plot of Linear Regression and Multiple Regression technique shows how the model predicts the prices of automobiles based on "horsepower", "curb-weight", "engine-size" and "highway-mpg"

+Comparing these three models, we conclude that the MLR model is the best model to be able to predict price from our dataset.
+This result makes sense, since we have 27 variables in total, and we know that more than one of those variables are potential predictors of the final car price.
     ## 🔑 Key Skills Learned
 - Using Pandas, Numpy and Scipy libraries for data manipulation
 - Using Scikit-Learn to build smart models and make predictions